didi/cube-ui/document/components/docs/en-US/scroll.md

 ### Example

-Five sample code to quickly understand how to use the Scroll component.
+Seven sample code to quickly understand how to use the Scroll component.

-- **Basic usage - Default**
+- **1. Basic usage - Default**

   By setting the data property to an array, you can generate an elegantly scrolling list.
 The complete sample code is [here](https://github.com/didi/cube-ui/blob/master/example/pages/scroll/default.vue).